baneteasnow/baneteasnow.github.io/_posts/2023-06-26-the-chakra-handbook.md

 instagram: "no"
 insta: "no"
 reread: "no"
-rating: "3"
+rating: "4"
-eng: "Shalila Sharamon and Bodo J. Baginski's The Chakra Handbook is a comprehensive guide that provides practical information and techniques for understanding and balancing the chakra system.""
+eng: "Shalila Sharamon and Bodo J. Baginski's The Chakra Handbook is a comprehensive guide that provides practical information and techniques for understanding and balancing the chakra system."
 openai: "yes"
 num: "348"
 image: "/assets/new/the-chakra-handbook.jpg"